williamlidberg/Mapping-drainage-ditches-in-forested-landscapes-using-deep-learning-and-aerial-laser-scanning/README.md

 Use this docker image for training and inference: https://hub.docker.com/repository/docker/williamlidberg/ditchnet

-use this Web App to test the model on your own data: https://ditchnet.phloem.se/
+Use this Web App to test the model on your own data: https://ditchnet.phloem.se/

 ## Method
 We trained a deep neural network on high-density ALS data and manually digitized ditches from 10 regions across Sweden.
 20 % of the data was set aside for testing the final model.
 In addition to this testing data, the model was also applied to four additional test areas spread across Sweden, Finland, Latvia, and Poland (Figure 1A).